e-gov/TARA-GovSSO-ExampleClient/README.md

 Example client contains support for both TARA and GovSSO in the code base, but can run in a single mode at a time (mode must be set with a Spring profile).
 When developing your client application, implement only TARA or GovSSO support depending on the service you are integrating with.
+OpenID Connect support for TARA and GovSSO integrations in example client is based on the Spring Security framework's OAuth 2.0 module. **NB!
+Example client source code is provided for study purposes and it cannot be used out of the box in production.**

 **For TARA** demonstration and testing purposes, there are two publicly accessible deployments of [example clients integrated with `tara-test.ria.ee`](https://e-gov.github.io/TARA-Doku/Demo):